bloater01/readme/README.md

 ## Contributing

-If you'd like to contribute to the project, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to the project, please send money to my GCASH 09669174204.

 ## License